 Double, double, toil and trouble, Halloween in the Netherlands is just a nubble.
 Luckily for our American friends, Halloween celebrations have started to trend.
 In the cauldron, boil and bake, Dutch Halloween is in the make.

 Here’s a harrowing thought for our American readers: Halloween in the Netherlands is virtually non-existent.
 We say virtually because we can’t deny it’s been creeping up in popularity over recent years.
 We’re going to attribute this to more expats, and that Dutch people really like wearing costumes.
-That, and free candy.
+Oh, and the free candy! 🍭

 Is there a history of Halloween in the Netherlands?